TRANSFORMS

 Transforms

 The idea behind Transforms is to ensure flexibility and adaptability.
 They make it possible to present a more focused selection of experiences in contexts where space, time, or audience needs call for a scaled-down version.
-In this way, Transforms extend the reach of the Open Space Museum by offering smaller, curated exhibitions that still carry forward its core themes and innovative spirit.
+In this way, Transforms extend the reach of the Open Space Museum by offering smaller, curated exhibitions that still carry forward its core themes and experimental spirit.

 Open Space Museum / Basel Test Construction